marcellbarsony/blog/_posts/Drafts/2022-04-13-VulnHub-Mr_Robot.md

 ```

-Taking a glance at the file permissions, it is clearly visible that `key-2-of-3.txt` is only available to read for the user named `robot`.
+Taking a glance at the file permissions, it is clearly visible that `key-2-of-3.txt` is only available to read for the user named `robot`.<br>
 To prove this, we can try to output the content of the file.

 ```sh